1 An Introduction to Interdisciplinary Environmental Science

 1.1.3.
 It is a relatively new field

 People have been paying attention to the world around them for a lot longer than this, but a field known formally as “environmental science” did not really come into being until the 1960s.
 Biology, chemistry, and the rest mentioned above have arguably been around for centuries, so environmental science represents a novel way to study the Earth.
 Just what sparked the formation of this new field?
 The answer is complicated, but it is tied to the birth of what is known as the modern environmental movement.
-Many events, including the industrial revolution, development of assembly lines, urbanization, and large-scale agriculture, made people increasingly conscious of the potential adverse effects humans can have on the Earth and its systems.
+Several events, including the industrial revolution, development of assembly lines, urbanization, and large-scale agriculture, made people increasingly conscious of the potential adverse effects humans can have on the Earth and its systems.
 The widespread use of synthetic pesticides (Chapter 9) that began in the 1940s, though, had a particularly profound effect.
-Put very briefly, some people began to worry that these chemicals designed to kill unwanted insects could also affect organisms we value.
-Many people played roles in this increased awareness, but one of the most important was a woman named Rachel Carson.
+Put very briefly, some researchers began to worry that these chemicals designed to kill unwanted insects could also affect organisms we value.
+One of the most important contributors to this growing awareness was a woman named Rachel Carson.
 Her 1962 book, Silent Spring, was a fictionalized tale of a future with no more songbirds (hence the book’s title).
 What was her villain?
 Indiscriminate use of pesticides such as DDT, which through various mechanisms we will explore in Chapter 15, killed birds.
 The reaction to Carson’s work was strong, with many in industry (particularly those who manufactured and sold pesticides) quite critical of both her science and politics.
 She was publicly vilified and ridiculed by some powerful people, although others embraced her message and began to study the processes about which she warned.
 She died shortly after the book was published, but she was ultimately vindicated by the work of a presidential scientific commission.
 Additionally, the formation of the United States Environmental Protection Agency in 1970 and the U.S. ban on the use of DDT in 1972 were influenced by Carson’s book and her followers.

 1.1.4.
 It is highly relevant and often newsworthy